openstack/openstack-manuals/doc/config-ref-rst/source/tables/manila-hpe3par.rst

     autogenerate-config-doc tool from the openstack-doc-tools repository, or ask for help on the documentation mailing list, IRC channel or meeting.

-.. list-table:: Description of HPE 3PAR Fibre Channel and iSCSI drivers configuration options
+.. list-table:: Description of hpe3par configuration options
    :header-rows: 1
    :class: config-ref-table